ajpete4/ajpete4.github.io/index.md

 **CEO (Sept 2018 - Present)**

-Roles as the CEO involve:
+Managing the company's overall vision, team, and operations.
+This includes delegating and directing agendas, driving profitability, managing company organizational structure, strategy, and internal communications.
+Specifics tasks include:
-* Developing the vision that guides the direction of the company
+- Developing the vision to guide the direction of the company
+- Developing team for execution
-* Finding opportunities to expand products and services
+- Finding opportunities to expand products and services
-* Securing funds to implement needed features across BFD’s software
+- Securing funds to implement needed features across BFD’s software

 **Project Analyst (Sept 2014 - December 2021)**

 Managing the project life cycle for electronic applications and processes for fisheries collection and delivery.
 This includes being the primary contact for clients to executing contracts, project research and cultivation, project integrations with existing workflows and infrastructure, and data manipulation/translations.
 As a subject matter expert (SME) for technology, the following projects were successfully implemented:
-* The five Gulf Trip Ticket programs for state and federal partners
+- The five Gulf Trip Ticket programs for state and federal partners
-* SERO's SEFHIER program
+- SERO's SEFHIER program
-* SC DNR Charter Ticket
+- SC DNR Charter Ticket
-* ME Harvester Logbook
+- ME Harvester Logbook
-* ME Dealer Reporting
+- ME Dealer Reporting
-* Data Integration between VESL and SAFIS
+- Data Integration between VESL and SAFIS

 **Developer (Sept 2011 - June 2020)**

  Developer and architect of the company’s primary line-of-business SAAS offerings.
 With a focus on maintaining high levels of security, compliance, performance, and client satisfaction, the primary tech stack used involved an in-depth knowledge of .NET, SQL, HTML, CSS, JavaScript, JSON.
 Projects as a result of this role are:

-* The Gulf Logbook Pilot, *NOAA NMFS MRIP*
+- The Gulf Logbook Pilot, *NOAA NMFS MRIP*
-* Southeast Region Headboat Survey, *NOAA NMFS SEFSC*
+- Southeast Region Headboat Survey, *NOAA NMFS SEFSC*
-* The Oyster Management System, *AL DCNR*
+- The Oyster Management System, *AL DCNR*
-* Dockside Validation, *GSMFC*
+- Dockside Validation, *GSMFC*
-* TX Finfish, *TPWD*
+- TX Finfish, *TPWD*
-* Unified Trip Ticket (later evolved into VESL), *GSMFC*
+- Unified Trip Ticket (later evolved into VESL), *GSMFC*
-* Maine Elver, *ME DMR*
+- Maine Elver, *ME DMR*

 **Customer Service (March 2020 - September 2018)**